Anna Corbo Crehan

 • Ignorance and uncertainty in the management of aviation accident investigations, John Robins, 2015

-• Ethnographical Exploration of Synergy: Establishing and Maintaining A Visionary Tri-Service Investigative Policing Culture within the ADF Investigative Service (ADFIS), Andrew Johnston, 2009
+• Ethnographical Exploration of Synergy: Establishing and Maintaining a Visionary Tri-Service Investigative Policing Culture within the ADF Investigative Service (ADFIS), Andrew Johnston, 2009

 Master of Arts (Criminal Intelligence)